PeterPlucinski/peterplucinski.github.io/_posts/2018-11-02-writing-to-google-sheets-using-node.md

 }
 ```

-We are still passing in the authentication object so we can create a Google Sheets object for working with the API.
+We are still passing in the authentication object (created using the sample code) so we can create a Google Sheets object for working with the API.
 Once data is sent to the endpoint via a POST request, we'll call `saveDataAndSendResponse()` which will send the data to Google Sheets and return a relevant response.

 Below is the final function of our script.
 Its fairly self explanatory.